scleradb/scleradb.github.io/docsrc/sdk/sdkintro.md

 These connectors interface Sclera with an arbitrary machine learning libraries, which provide implementations of classification, clustering and/or association rules mining.
 These connectors handle the invocation of the underlying library for training the models, and using them to label data in the query processing pipeline.

-[Sclera - Weka Connector](../setup/components.md#sclera-weka) and [Sclera - Apache Mahout Connector](../setup/components.md#sclera-mahout) are built using this SDK.
+[Sclera - Weka Connector](../setup/components.md#sclera-weka) is built using this SDK.
 For examples of how these connectors are used in Sclera, please refer to the [SQL documentation](../sclerasql/sqlextml.md).

 To learn more about building machine learning library connectors, please see the [Sclera Machine Learning Library Extensions SDK](../sdk/sdkextml.md) documentation.